django-parler/django-parler/docs/advanced/migrating.rst

          MyModelTranslation.objects.create(master=obj, name=obj.name, language_code=settings.LANGUAGE_CODE)

 Naturally, you should still be using the same ``settings.LANGUAGE_CODE`` as your original model data was written in.
+Just beware that if settings.LANGUAGE_CODE is for instance "de-DE" but you only use "de" in your parler languages, then you should just put "de" in the language_code field.

 Data migration